 On day two, we visited the sights that sit outside of town in the morning.
 Midday, we headed south towards Puglia, for the next part of our road trip through Italy.

-We visited Assisi the first few days of October in 2022.
+We visited Assisi the first few days of October.
 Unfortunately, we just missed being here for the Feast of St. Francis, although the first of the festivities were starting during our visit.
 On October 3 and 4, oil lanterns are lit along the streets of Assisi for the holiday and I imagine it is a beautiful sight to see.

 Tours of Assisi